How to identify if you have a Diastasis recti and what can be done.

-Kira and Dori are offering postnatal recovery classes, where we will help with early recovery and postpartum fitness, too.
+Our Angel Kira is offering postnatal recovery classes and we help with early recovery and postpartum fitness, too.

-We also have done specialized training to treat Diastasis recti on a 1:2:1 basis and additionally Dori can help with a postnatal recovery massage to assist the progress.
+She has also done specialized training to treat Diastasis recti on a 1:2:1 basis and we also have other partner who can help and assist the process.

 This blog post is a personal recommendation and based on personal experience.
 It has been prepared with the greatest possible care and does not claim to be correct, complete or up-to-date.“

 If you like what we do, please recommend us and share with your friends

 We love what we do and hope you love it, too.